Edward Henry: Inspector-General of Police

+Metropolitan Police

 Assistant Commissioner (Crime)

 In 1901, Henry was recalled to Britain to take up the office of Assistant Commissioner (Crime) at Scotland Yard, in charge of the Criminal Investigation Department (CID).
 On 1 July 1901, Henry established the Metropolitan Police Fingerprint Bureau, Britain's first.
 Its primary purpose was originally not to assist in identifying criminals, but to prevent criminals from concealing previous convictions from the police, courts and prisons.
 However, it was used to ensure the conviction of burglar Harry Jackson in 1902 and soon caught on with CID.
 This usage was later cemented when fingerprint evidence was used to secure the convictions of Alfred and Albert Stratton for murder in 1905.

 Henry introduced other innovations as well.
 He bought the first typewriters to be used in Scotland Yard outside the Registry, replacing the laborious hand copying of the clerks.
 In 1902, he ran a private telegraph line from Paddington Green Police Station to his home, and later replaced it with a telephone in 1904.

-Commissioner
+Appointment as Commissioner

 On Sir Edward Bradford's retirement in 1903, Henry was appointed Commissioner, which had always been the Home Office's plan.
 Henry is generally regarded as one of the great Commissioners.
 He was responsible for dragging the Metropolitan Police into the modern day, and away from the class-ridden Victorian era.
 However, as Commissioner, he began to lose touch with his men, as others before him had done.

 He continued with his technological innovations, installing telephones in all divisional stations and standardising the use of police boxes, which Bradford had introduced as an experiment but never expanded upon.
 He also soon increased the strength of the force by 1,600 men and introduced the first proper training for new constables.

-In 1905, Henry was made a Commander of the Royal Victorian Order (CVO) and the following year was knighted as a Knight Commander of the Royal Victorian Order (KCVO).
-In 1910 he was made Knight Commander of the Bath (KCB).
-In 1911, he was created a Knight Grand Cross of the Royal Victorian Order (GCVO) after attending the King and Queen at the Delhi Durbar.

-He was also a Grand Cross of the Dannebrog of Denmark, a Commander of the Légion d'honneur of France, and a member of the Order of Vila Viçosa of Portugal and the Order of St. Sava of Yugoslavia, as well as an Extra Equerry to the King.

-Henry was awarded the King's Police Medal (KPM) in the 1909 Birthday Honours.